 Reimagining the Online Reading Experience

 Beyond making research more useful, Rattleback helped the Center explore how to improve access and contextual relationships within a content library that had grown exponentially over the years.
 Leveraging insights from web and behavioral analytics, Rattleback undertook the largest website enhancement since initial launch to redesign the entire user experience to better align families of research while introducing dynamic filters for popularity, recency, topic, and format.
-In addition, static PDF based research was brought in-browser and supplemented with interactive key findings.

 Phase 4: Expand the Digital Reach